NerdTech-aut/MapSnipper-Austria/README.md

 ```
 pip install -r requirements.txt
 ```
+### Additional software:
+If you use Windows please download and install the [Microsoft Visual C++ Redistributable packages for Visual Studio 2015, 2017, 2019, and 2022](https://aka.ms/vs/17/release/vc_redist.x64.exe).

 ### Download additional data:
-To be able to use this project you need additional data which is to large for github
+To be able to use this project you need additional data.
+You can download this data from my OneDrive.
+[MapSnipper_Data.zip](https://1drv.ms/u/s!Ajecn6-yGfx0iHryUTPootTeHdSS?e=IdwTYy)

 ## How to use: